Goldfinch2/VectorPie/README.md

 Wi-Fi is configured directly from the menu — no keyboard or SSH session required.

-1. Press **Tab** twice to reach the network page (game menu → settings → network) — the Wi-Fi scan may take up to 15 seconds to complete the first time
+1. Press **Tab** twice to reach the network page (game menu → settings → network) — the Wi-Fi network list scans in the background and updates automatically
 2. Use Left/Right on **WIFI NETWORK** to select your network from the scan results
 3. Navigate to **PASSWORD** and enter your password (Left/Right cycles characters, Up/Down moves the cursor)
 4. Navigate to **CONNECT** and press Select